gvdhoven/node-red-contrib-slide/README.md

 # node-red-contrib-slide

 API control for the Slide curtains from Innovation In Motion.
 Only the **LOCAL API** is implemented, the assumption is that you are already running Node-red locally, hence you would want to control your curtains directly without a cloud.

+_The Slide Local API is, in it's current form, intended as a first version, and expected to undergo significant expansions in later updates.
+The focus of the current API is to allow you to directly control the curtains._

+**By default, the local HTTP API is disabled since it is not yet officially published by Innovation In Motion.
+I am a beta tester and have therefore access, but I will not expose how to enable to local API until it is officially published by the Slide team at Innovation In Motion.**

-_In case remote API functionality is needed, feel free to submit a pull request for similar remote API functionality._
+> In case remote API functionality is needed, feel free to submit a pull request for similar remote API functionality.

 [![NPM](https://nodei.co/npm/node-red-contrib-slide.png)](https://nodei.co/npm/node-red-contrib-slide/)